 About the webinar:

 This two-part webinar series with Professor Lars Bode delves into the fascinating world of Human Milk Oligosaccharides – complex sugars and the third most abundant component of human milk after lactose and lipids.
-In part two, Professor Bode explores how and why HMOs are driving innovation that will revolutionize infant health beyond standardized nutrition.
+In part two, Professor Bode explores how and why HMOs are driving innovation that will revolutionise infant health beyond standardised nutrition.
 Be sure to attend part one of this webinar series or watch the recording before viewing part two.

 About the speaker:

 Dr. Lars Bode is Professor of Pediatrics in the Division of Neonatology and the Division of Gastroenterology, Hepatology and Nutrition, the Larsson-Rosenquist Chair of Collaborative Human Milk Research, and Director of the Larsson-Rosenquist Foundation Mother-Milk-Infant Center of Research Excellence (MOMI CORE) at the University of California, San Diego.